 3. ASBU MODULES MONITORING MECHANISM IN THE EUR REGION

 3.1 At EANPG/55 (25-28 November 2013), it was agreed that, in order to enable monitoring and reporting of the current priorities, a cooperative mechanism would be put in place between ICAO and EUROCONTROL.
 This mechanism would encompass the utilization of the EUROCONTROL LSSIP process complemented by a specific ICAO EUR ASBU questionnaire.
 The EANPG/58 (28 November – 1 December 2016) expanded the number Block 0 modules which need to be monitored and also recommended that the progress/status of implementation of ASBU Block 0 modules be reported, for monitoring purposes, by States regardless of their assigned priority in the EANPG/55 Conclusions.
-Full details of the EUROCONTROL LSSIP process can be found in the ASBU Implementation Monitoring Report (6th version, for the reference period 2019).
+With the transition to the 6th edition of the GANP, the EURNANT-PT identified a list of 87 ASBU Block 0 and Block 1 elements from the GANP that will be included in the future ICAO ASBU Implementation Monitoring Reports for the ICAO EUR Region.
+The selection was endorsed by EASPG written consultation procedure in April 2021.
+Full details of the EUROCONTROL LSSIP process can be found in the ASBU Implementation Monitoring Report (7th version, for the reference period 2020).

-3.2 The 2019 ASBU Implementation Monitoring Report addresses the deployment status, with reference date December 2019, for the defined ASBU Block 0 Modules as approved by EANPG/55 and revised by EANPG/58.
-This report is based, on one hand, on the information submitted by the 43 States which are participating in the LSSIP mechanism and on the other hand from the data which is reported in the ASBU implementation monitoring questionnaires for the 9 States within the ICAO EUR Region that are outside the LSSIP reporting mechanism.
-It must be highlighted that this report includes again the updated progress/status of implementation of ASBU Block 0 modules (reference period 2018) for 55 out of 55 States that are accredited to the ICAO EUR Region.
+3.2 The ICAO/EUROCONTROL ASBU Monitoring Report presents an overview of progress achieved so far in the implementation of the ICAO ASBU Elements (Block 0 and Block 1) within the ICAO EUR Region during the reference year 2020.
+The 7th edition of the Report is the first one that is based on the 6th edition of the Global Air Navigation Plan (GANP), endorsed at the 40th ICAO Assembly in September 2019.
+The report summarizes the implementation progress of 70 ASBU Block 0 and Block 1 Elements and indicates what has been achieved so far, together with the future perspective of implementation in accordance with planning dates reported by 53 out of 55 States that are accredited to the ICAO EUR Region. .
 It must also be noted that that Monaco, San Marino and Andorra are not addressed separately in this report, neither in related statistics, because for monitoring purposes they are included in other hosting States.
 Therefore there are 52 Member States considered individually in the statistics of the following chapters.

 FIGURE ANS-ASBU III-EUR-1 – ASBU MONITORING REPORTING OF ICAO EUR STATES